Beth Van Duyne

-Elizabeth Ann Van Duyne (/,vaen'daɪn/ van-DYNE; born November 16, 1970) is an American politician serving as the U.S. representative for Texas's 24th congressional district.
+Elizabeth Ann Van Duyne (/,vaen'daɪn/ van-DYNE; born November 16, 1970) is an American politician serving as the U.S. representative for Texas's 24th congressional district since 2021.
 A member of the Republican Party, she was mayor of Irving from 2011 to 2017.
-She was an official in the U.S. Department of Housing and Urban Development during the Trump administration.
+She was an official in the U.S. Department of Housing and Urban Development during the first Trump administration.

 Early life and education

-Van Duyne was born in upstate New York and lived in Amsterdam, New York, until she was seven years old and later lived in Cooperstown.
+Van Duyne was born in Albany, New York and lived in Amsterdam, New York, until she was seven years old and later lived in Cooperstown.
 In 1986, her family moved to Irving, Texas.
 She graduated from Greenhill School in Addison, Texas.
 She also graduated from Cornell University, magna cum laude, where she earned a Bachelor of Arts in city and regional planning, government, and law.

 Career

 Van Duyne became dissatisfied with Herbert Gears, the Democratic Irving city councillor representing her, over how he handled a zoning case in her neighborhood.
 She ran against Gears in the 2004 election, and won.
 Gears was elected mayor in 2005.
 Van Duyne stepped down from the council in 2010, and successfully ran for mayor against Gears in the 2011 election.
 She defeated Gears in a rematch in 2014.

-In 2015, following an article by Breitbart News that made a false allegation that a court in the Dallas–Fort Worth metroplex followed sharia law, Van Duyne pushed for a vote on a resolution in the Irving City Council that expressed support of a bill in the Texas Legislature seeking to ban sharia law.
+In 2015, following an article by Breitbart News that made a false allegation that a court in the Dallas–Fort Worth metroplex followed Sharia law, Van Duyne pushed for a vote on a resolution in the Irving City Council that expressed support of a bill in the Texas Legislature seeking to ban Sharia law.
 Also in 2015, when Ahmed Mohamed, a 14-year-old Muslim boy, was arrested for bringing a homemade clock, which teachers thought was a bomb, to school, Van Duyne defended the school's and the Irving Police Department's actions.
 She was named as a co-defendant in a defamation lawsuit initiated by Mohamed's father.
 Van Duyne was dismissed from the suit, based partially on the Texas Citizens Participation Act, a state law that "prohibits the use of lawsuits to intimidate or silence citizens and public officials from exercising their right of free speech."
 The entire suit was eventually dismissed by the judge, who ruled the plaintiffs had failed to prove officials discriminated against Mohamed.

-In February 2017, Van Duyne announced she would not seek a third term as mayor.
+In February 2017, Van Duyne announced that she would not seek a third term as mayor.
 In May 2017, President Donald Trump appointed Van Duyne as a regional administrator for the United States Department of Housing and Urban Development (HUD), overseeing Texas, Oklahoma, New Mexico, Louisiana, and Arkansas.